-Since then, Berrigan has participated in many Plowshares demonstrations, consistently siding against American interests on every conceivable foreign-policy question.
+Thereafter, Berrigan participated in many Plowshares demonstrations, consistently siding against American interests on every conceivable foreign-policy question.
 For instance, he opposed American intervention in Central America in the 1980s; the U.S. installation of Pershing missiles in West Germany in 1983; American aid to the Afghan rebels seeking to repel Soviet invaders in the '80s; and U.S. military actions in Grenada, the Gulf War, Kosovo, Afghanistan, and Iraq.

 Berrigan was often arrested for his protest activities.
 Between 1970 and 1995, he spent a total of almost seven years in prison.

 In his 1998 book, Daniel: Under the Siege of the Divine, Berrigan likened American foreign policy to the Holocaust: “The plain fact is that our nation, along with its nuclear cronies, is quite prepared to thrust enormous numbers of humans into furnaces fiercely stoked.”

 In the immediate aftermath of the 9/11 terrorist attacks of 2001, Berrigan stated that it would be wrong for America to respond militarily against those responsible for the calamity.
 “To work one's way through that justification and sense of nationalism is the Christian task,” he said.